 Photos are being taken all the time.
 By the time a child is one year old, they may have already been the subject of thousands of photographs.
-The ease of taking photos with your phone means that people have many more photos than they used to, so storing your old family photos (the best way possible) is an important part in preserving your memories.
+The ease of taking photos with your phone means that people have many more photos than they used to, so storing your old family photos (the best way possible) is an important part of preserving your memories.

 Jump ahead to these sections: